 From the supporting infrastructure, a tradition of excellence in doing day-to-day business has evolved.
 From environmental programs that include a state-of-the-art landfill and water treatment system to quality of life programs that ensure Marine families are taken care of, Camp Lejeune stands out as a superior military base.

-Camp Lejeune is a five-time recipient of the Commander-in-Chief's Award for Installation Excellence.
+Camp Lejeune is a seven-time recipient of the Commander-in-Chief's Award for Installation Excellence.
 This award recognizes the base on a Department of Defense level for effectively managing assets and developing quality programs to accomplish the mission of providing expeditionary forces in readiness.
 The Marines, sailors, Coast Guardsmen and civilian Marines who provide for the efficient management of Camp Lejeune's assets strive to ensure even grander goals are realized in the future.